JHU-PL-Lab/www-fpse/fp-universe.md

     - ML school: static types, type inference, polymorphism, pattern matching (OCaml, Standard ML, Haskell, F#, etc)
     - Lisp school: dynamically typed (Lisp, Scheme, Clojure, etc)

-### OCaml
+### OCaml and Standard ML

-Of course we have to mention OCaml!
+* Of course we have to include OCaml!

-Standard ML is another variant of ML but is not so popular any more.
+* Standard ML is another variant of ML which has limited popularity these days

 ### F#